newlandsvalley/tunebank-node/README.md

 ## Configuration

-Configuration is by means of `tunebank.conf` in the `server/conf` directory  (and also needed in the `migration/conf` directory).
+Configuration is by means of `tunebank.conf` in the `server/conf` directory  (and also needed in the `migration/conf` and `importation/conf` directories).
 This is provided as `prototype-tunebank.conf` and uses the `test_database_user` as described above.
 The `mail` section allows connection only to [ethereal](https://ethereal.email/) which is a fake SMTP service suitable for testing purposes only.
 The mail authorization section uses a randonly generated user and password which has been pre-registered with ethereal.
 (SMTP is used only to complete new user registration).
 This prototype file should be renamed to `tunebank.conf` before testing.

+## Reliance on a Reverse Proxy

+It is assumed that a reverse-proxy server will be configured between the frontend and the tunebank-node server such that tunebank-node URLs will appear to belong to the set of URLs supported by the frontend - specifically the URL `https://frontend/tunebank` should proxy requests to `http://${server.host}:${server.port}`.
+This is particularly important where tunebank-node issues an email to a potential user wishing to register which contains a link to complete the registration.
+This URL is to the frontend server proxy address and uses the server name defined in the configuration under `${mail.frontend}`.

 ## Logging